 Pasteurization happens when a product is heated hot enough and long enough to kill and destroy bacteria.

 While this is often useful for killing germs and other harmful bacteria in questionable products, honey does not necessarily need this.
 It can contribute to a loss of “good” gut bacteria that raw honey consumers value.

-Raw honey, while still heated, is not heated to that level.
+Raw honey, while still heated at times to enable it to flow into jars/honey sticks, is not heated to the level of pasteurization (161F).
 Raising the temperature of honey slightly does not destroy the good bacteria.
 Even in the bee hive, the honey is kept warm, or re-warmed during winter.

 Raw Honey Filtering

 Another aspect of processing that determines the quality of the honey is filtering.